junh1024/junh1024-Documents/Games/EV Nova Guide.md

 ## Introduction

 EV Nova is a space adventure game, released in 2002 for Mac OS classic & X, and 2003 for windows.
 There are a few small differences, prolly bugs, but otherwise almost the same.
 Most of the story is told through text.
-It was developed by Ambrosia Software, founded in 1993 and defunct in 2017.
+It was published by Ambrosia Software, founded in 1993 and defunct in 2017.
 It's a bit astonishing that a indie software company lasted 25 years.
 Although it's the third game in the Escape Velocity series, it features a different story/universe.
 Returning players from EV/EVO will notice the many graphical & gameplay/QoL improvements.
 See [Appendix I]() for a comprehensive list.

 ![pic](https://vignette.wikia.nocookie.net/evn/images/c/c9/Ships.png)